w8833531/youtube_chat_scrap/README.md

 run:  bash result_live.sh
 result in: result.txt file
 ### python files
-comments.py -- use to get multi video comments channel id to channel_id.txt file channel.py -- read channel_id.txt file and get channel country to country.txt file live_chat_channel.py use to get live chat channel id. see more in live_chat_channel.py file
+comments.py -- use to get multi video comments channel id to channel_id.txt file.

+channel.py -- read channel_id.txt file and get channel country to country.txt file.

+live_chat_channel.py -- use to get live chat channel id. see more in live_chat_channel.py file how to setting.